Esri/arcgis-rest-js/packages/arcgis-rest-auth/README.md

 });

 auth.on('error', (error) => {
-  // unable to authenticate a request so try to get a new token and retry. auth.refreshToken().then(() => {
+  // unable to authenticate a request so get a new token and retry. auth.refreshToken().then(() => {
     error.request.retry();
   });